Schur Functors and Categorified Plethysm: Plethories, plethysm, and 2-plethories

 The underlying 2-rig of $\Phi$ may be extracted by an easy categorification of \cref{lem:rightrepable}: \begin{prop} Let $U \maps \TRig \to \CCat$ be the forgetful functor, and $\Phi$ a 2-plethory.
 Then $U\Phi \maps \TRig \to \CCat$ is representable, and the representing object is $\Psi(\ksbar)$, where $\Psi$ is left 2-adjoint to $\Phi$. \end{prop}

-The representing object $B = \Psi(\Schur)$ is the underlying 2-rig of the 2-plethory $\Phi$; the fact that $U\Phi \simeq \TRig(B, -)$ means that $\Phi$ is a lift of $\TRig(B, -)$ through $U$, so that $\Phi$ endows $B$ with 2-birig structure as in this by now all too familiar picture:
+The representing object $B = \Psi(\ksbar)$ is the underlying 2-rig of the 2-plethory $\Phi$; the fact that $U\Phi \simeq \TRig(B, -)$ means that $\Phi$ is a lift of $\TRig(B, -)$ through $U$, so that $\Phi$ endows $B$ with 2-birig structure as in this by now all too familiar picture:

-\begin{proof} By the proof of \cref{thm:representing_U}, $U$ has a left 2-adjoint taking any category $C$ to the 2-rig $\overline{k\S(C)}$.
+\begin{proof} By the proof of \cref{thm:representing_U}, $U$ has a left 2-adjoint taking any category $C$ to the 2-rig $\overline{k\SS(C)}$.
 Thus $U\Phi \maps \TRig \to \CCat$ is a right 2-adjoint, with left 2-adjoint $L$ say, and we have

 making $L(1)$ a representing object for $U\Phi$.
-But $L$, being the left 2-adjoint of $U\Phi$, is equivalent to $\Psi \circ \overline{k\S(-)}$ where $\Psi$ is the left 2-adjoint of $\Phi$.
-Thus $L(1) \simeq \Psi(\overline{k\S(1)}) = \Psi(\ksbar)$. \end{proof}
+But $L$, being the left 2-adjoint of $U\Psi$, is equivalent to $\Psi \circ \overline{k\SS(-)}$ where $\Psi$ is the left 2-adjoint of $\Phi$.
+Thus $L(1) \simeq \Psi(\overline{k\SS(1)}) = \Psi(\ksbar)$. \end{proof}

-\begin{thm} The identity $1 \maps \TRig \to \TRig$ is a 2-plethory with underlying 2-rig $\ksbar$, which in turn has underlying category $\Schur$. \end{thm}
+\begin{thm} The identity $1 \maps \TRig \to \TRig$ is a 2-plethory with underlying 2-rig $\ksbar$, which in turn has underlying category $U(\ksbar) \simeq \Poly \simeq \Schur$. \end{thm}

-\begin{proof} The identity $1 \maps \TRig \to \TRig$ is naturally a comonad 2-comonad whose underlying 2-functor has a left 2-adjoint, namely the identity.
-The result then follows from \cref{prop:2rep} taking $\Phi = \Psi = 1$, together with \cref{prop:schur_2rig}, which says that $\Schur$ is equivalent to the underlying category of $\ksbar$. \end{proof}
+\begin{proof} The identity $1 \maps \TRig \to \TRig$ is naturally a 2-comonad whose underlying 2-functor has a left 2-adjoint, namely the identity.
+The result then follows from \cref{prop:2rep} taking $\Phi = \Psi = 1$, together with Propositions \ref{prop:poly_2rig} and \ref{prop:schur_2rig}, which say that $\Poly$ and $\Schur$ are equivalent to the underlying category of $\ksbar$. \end{proof}

 Any 2-plethory $\Phi$ has a left 2-adjoint $\Psi$, and the 2-comonad structure on $\Phi$ is mated to a 2-monad structure on $\Psi$.
-The representing object for $U \Psi$ is $B = \Psi(\Schur)$, so the 2-monad multiplication $m \maps \Psi\Psi \To \Psi$ applied to $\Schur$ results in a 2-rig map
+The representing object for $U\Phi$ is $B = \Psi(\ksbar)$, so the 2-monad multiplication $m \maps \Psi\Psi \To \Psi$ applied to $\ksbar$ results in a 2-rig map

 which by the adjunction $\Psi \dashv \Phi$ transforms to a 2-rig map

 Applying $U \maps \TRig \to \CCat$, this results in a functor